 - CON: Complex state structure

-Accommodation In Belgium
+Accommodation in Belgium

-+ PRO: Live close to work
++ PRO: Easy to live close to work

 One of the benefits of living in a small country like Belgium is that it isn't necessary to live in the city in order to be close to work.
 If one prefers the countryside or a smaller town, it's usually possible to live there and work in the city.
 As a consequence, expats can benefit from the large price difference between renting in the city and on its outskirts.